Armodafinil (By mouth)

 - Fast, pounding, or uneven heartbeat

-- Feeling unusually agitated, aggressive, confused, depressed, or excited
+- Feeling agitated, aggressive, confused, depressed, excited, or irritated

 If you notice these less serious side effects, talk with your doctor: